UCSBCarpentry/2020-01-21-SWC-Bash-online/_episodes/05-loop.md

 When the shell sees the keyword `for`, it knows to repeat a command (or group of commands) once for each item in a list.
 Each time the loop runs (called an iteration), an item in the list is assigned in sequence to the **variable**, and the commands inside the loop are executed, before moving on to the next item in the list.
-Inside the loop,
-we call for the variable's value by putting `$` in front of it.
+Inside the loop, we call for the variable's value by putting `$` in front of it.
 The `$` tells the shell interpreter to treat the variable as a variable name and substitute its value in its place, rather than treat it as text or an external command.

-In this example, the list is three filenames: `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
+In this example, the list is our four colors: `brown`, `blue`, `yellow`, and `green`.
-Each time the loop iterates, it will assign a file name to the variable `filename` and run the `head` command.
+Each time the loop iterates, it will assign sucessive colors to the variable `$colors`.
 The first time through the loop,
-`$filename` is `basilisk.dat`.
+`$colors` is `brown`.
-The interpreter runs the command `head` on `basilisk.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `basilisk.dat`.
+The interpreter runs the command `echo $colors` generating our first line of output.
-For the second iteration, `$filename` becomes `minotaur.dat`.
-This time, the shell runs `head` on `minotaur.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `minotaur.dat`.
-For the third iteration, `$filename` becomes `unicorn.dat`, so the shell runs the `head` command on that file, and `tail` on the output of that.
+For the second iteration, `$colors` becomes
+`blue`.
+This time, the shell again runs `echo $colors` but the value of our `$colors` variable has now changed to "blue".

+The process is repeated for the third and fourth iteration of the loop.
-Since the list was only three items, the shell exits the `for` loop.
+Since the list was only four items, the shell then exits the `for` loop.

 > ## Same Symbols, Different Meanings
 >